-When we look at the results in Figure 12, you’ll see there’s three sets of results.
-Two times they only thing checked was TSH, but on one occasion all three hormones were checked.
+When we look at the results in Figure 12, we’ll see there are three sets of results.
+Two times the only thing checked was TSH, but on one occasion all three hormones were checked.
 I like to see all three checked because it gives you a much better idea of what’s going on.
 Not just whether the brain thinks there’s enough thyroid hormone, but what the actual thyroid hormone levels (FT4, FT3) are like too.

 This is important to get a clear idea if the thyroid’s working correctly, because you can have a relatively normal TSH but still have issues with the actual thyroid hormone levels.
 And you would never know if this is the case unless you get all three hormones checked.

 Doctors aren’t always that keen to check all three, but if you push them to do all three then that is always the best.